-Drug dependency is such an insiduous illness that people with addiction are unable to realize that they need professional help.
+Drug dependency is such an insidious illness that people with addiction are unable to realize that they need professional help.
 Addiction treatment might not be the only way to get clean, but drug rehab certainly is the safest and most reliable way to beat addiction.
 You can’t beat this illness alone.

 The cycle of addiction becomes so consuming that it might seem that all hope is lost.
-Don’t despair, however, if the patient is committed to recovery and receives competant addictions treatment he/she has a very good chance of recovering.
+Don’t despair, however, if the patient is committed to recovery and receives competent addictions treatment he/she has a very good chance of recovering.
 It doesn’t matter how difficult it might be to be able to find lasting addiction recovery, the journey is still worth it!
 Think of how miserable your life is while you are using drugs – surely nothing can be harder than that?

 Interventions Deconstruct Denial

 Denial prevents drug addicts from admitting that they have a problem.
 They don’t accept the fact that they need to stop using drugs and that they can’t do this alone.
-Drug treatment isn’t a luxury, it’s a life-saving neccessity.
+Drug treatment isn’t a luxury, it’s a life-saving necessity.
 So often the loved ones of an addict realize this and desperately struggle to convince the addict to seek help, but to no avail – the addict continues to use despite their pleas, threats, and attempts to reason.
 Drug addicts need help to even realize that they need help.
 They can’t shift out of this disease without somebody pushing them.

 Because the success of drug rehab rests so heavily on the input of the patient it is very important to ensure that they are willing to put in the effort required to benefit from addictions treatment.
-Recovery from addiction requires a consistent committment to following the suggestions of the treatment team.
+Recovery from addiction requires a consistent commitment to following the suggestions of the treatment team.
 Half-hearted attempts are ineffective at best and can be damaging if the addict loses hope after failing.

 Why interventions are needed